SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-07-19-inferring-an-unknown-scalar-from-noisy-measurements-using-a-linear-Gaussian-system.md

 \end{equation}

 ## Conclusion
 From the measurements for an unknown scalar, it is estimated using a linear Gaussian system.
 The estimation for the unknown scalar quantity is expressed as a posterior probability density function.
+A sample implementation is given in the Jupyter notebook on [this link](https://github.com/SaffetGokcenSen/Gaussian-Models/blob/master/inferring_an_unknown_scalar_from_noisy_measurements_using_a_linear_Gaussian_system.ipynb).

 ## References
 [1] Machine Learning A Probabilistic Perspective, Kevin P. Murphy.